cyberconcepts/cybertools/relation/README.txt

   >>> class LivesIn(DyadicRelation):
   ...     pass

-We don't directly keep track of relations but use a relations registry for this.
-The relations registry is usually a local utility; for testing we use a simple dummy implementation:
+We don't directly keep track of relations but use a relation registry for this.
+The relation registry is usually a local utility; for testing we use a simple dummy implementation:

-  >>> from cybertools.relation.registry import DummyRelationsRegistry
+  >>> from cybertools.relation.registry import DummyRelationRegistry
-  >>> relations = DummyRelationsRegistry()
+  >>> relations = DummyRelationRegistry()

 So we are ready to connect a person and a city using the LivesIn relationship: